isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

   <li>Glo</li>
 </ul>
 <p>Here are the steps to do so:</p>
 <p>i.
-Connect your eReader to your computer</p>
+Connect your eReader to your computer.</p>
 <p>ii.
-Install and authorise Adobe Digital Editions (ADE) on your computer</p>
+Install and authorise Adobe Digital Editions (ADE) on your computer.</p>
 <p>iii.
-Download an EPUB or PDF eBook to ADE from your library’s digital collection.
+Go to <a href="https://nlb.overdrive.com">nlb.overdrive.com</a>, log in with your myLibrary ID and click on the "Download EPUB ebook" button under each of the titles you want to read in your eReader.
 Downloaded eBooks should open automatically in ADE.</p>
 <p>iv.
 In ADE, make sure you’re in the “Library” view.
 Your eReader should show up under “Devices”.
 You may need to accept a file-transfer prompt in your eReader in order to appear in ADE.</p>
 <p>v.
 If your eReader is not detected by ADE, you might have to update to the most recent version of ADE.
 For more information, read this article on
   <a href="https://help.overdrive.com/en-us/0047.html" target="_blank">what to do if your eReader is not detected by ADE</a>.&nbsp;